bhaskarkoley87/SpringBootOnkubernetes/README.md

 After the application start we can see the Swagger Ui to understand the REST API better.
 Open the URL http://localhost:8080/swagger-ui.html#/ automatic![Swagger url](http://localhost:8080/swagger-ui.html#/)

 ![Image of swagger](https://github.com/bhaskarkoley87/SpringBootOnkubernetes/blob/master/images/swagger.PNG)

+## **Profile creation in SonarCloud
+a) Open https://sonarcloud.io/ and create your account.
+b) Login to the SonarCloud account.
+c) To create the Organization go to the top right, click on the + icon and select "Create New Organization"
+b) You will see the screen as below.
+Fill up the details and click "continue."
+c) On the next screen, select a free plan and click on "create organization."
+e) Click on "Create New Project," and on the next screen, you will have two tabs: "select repositories" and "create manually"
+f) Click on "Configure Analysis" to create the token for login.
+g) Generate the token and then copy your token.

 @BretFisher Thank you for your tutorials....